syntacore/scr1-sdk/images/README.md

 ## Folder contents
 Folder | Description
 ------ | -----------
-arty            | Sub-folder with binary files for Arty board de10lite        | Sub-folder with binary files for DE10-Lite board README.md       | This file
+a5              | Sub-folder with binary files for Arria V GX FPGA Starter Kit arty            | Sub-folder with binary files for Arty board de10lite        | Sub-folder with binary files for DE10-Lite board README.md       | This file